swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 One can use a heated  blanket, especially useful to heat the bed when you are not there in

-72</p>
+72

-    <p>&nbsp;the evening.
+    &nbsp;the evening.
 My patients used to switch  on the electric blanket just before leaving their bedroom to go and chat with  me in the sitting room, and then watch a little television.
 They switched them  off as soon as they got back into bed to sleep.

 Iron hot water bottles  also exist.
 These can be filled, then placed directly on a flame, once the  stopper has been removed.
 As soon as the water boils you can wrap the hot water  bottle in a cloth and put it under you feet.
 It will stay hot for 24 hours. <strong>Never  place a hot water bottle directly on an organ of the body </strong>– the rush of  blood can cause a dangerous abscess.